-The client analyzes the file which is supposed to be transferred and compares the latest version with the previous version.
-Then it transfers only the changed parts.
-This feature is called delta sync and makes most sense if you have big files/folders and/or low bandwidth.
-The client needs to analyze each file, so this feature takes some extra resources (I/O and CPU), but reduces the transfer time.
+The client analyzes and compares the latest version of any file to the previous version before it is transferred in order to only adopt the parts that were changed.
+This feature is called delta sync and is very useful if you have big files/folders and/or low bandwidth.
+Although the client has to analyze each file (which is why delta sync takes some extra resources (I/O and CPU)), the transfer time is reduced.

-Delta-sync is turned on by default for LAN and WAN.
-To enable/disable it:
+Delta-sync is turned on by default for LAN- and WAN-connections but it is also possible to use the feature separately.
+To enable/disable delta-sync:

 The client calculates multiple checksums on files that get transferred with or without delta-sync to ensure the data integrity.

 - One MD5 checksum is built over the entire file.